LocalParkPassport/FrontEnd/README.md

 # Park Passport

 ### PITCH
-Local Park Passport is the definitive guide for find this best parks in your area depending on what your tastes are.
+Local Park Passport is the definitive guide for finding the best parks in your area, depending on what your tastes are.

 ### MVP